 c.
-If the Claimant is represented by an attorney who may have an attorney's lien for fees due on such compensation payments, the attorney must agree to payment by electronic transfer to Claimant's account or payment through an access card before such compensation may be paid other than by a check made payable to the Claimant and the attorney.
-(3-23-22)
+Notwithstanding subsection (ii) and (iii) above.
+H f the Claimant is represented by an attorney who may have an attorney's lien for fees due on such compensation payments, the attorney must agree to payment by electronic transfer to Claimant's account or payment through an access card before such compensation may be paid other than by a check made payable to the Claimant and the attorney.

-07. Electronic Transfer Payments.
-(3-23-22)
+07.Electronic Transfer Payments.

 a.
-A Claimant may request that the insurance carrier or self-insured employer make compensation payments by electronic transfer to a personal bank account by providing the insurance carrier or self-insured employer in writing: the name and routing transit number of the financial institution and the account number and type of account to which the Claimant wants to have the compensation electronically transferred.
-The insurance carrier or self-insured employer shall provide the Claimant with a written form to fill out the required information by this subsection within seven (7) days of receiving a request for electronic transfer of payments from the Claimant unless the Claimant has already completed an on-line electronic form provided by the carrier or employer.
+A Claimant may request that the insurance carrier or self insured employer make compensation payments by electronic transfer to a personal bank account by providing the insurance carrier or self-insured employer in writing: the name and routing transit number of the financial institution and the account number and type of account to which the Claimant wants to have the compensation electronically transferred.
+The insurance carrier or self-insured employer shall provide the Claimant with a written form to fill out the required information by this subsection within seven (7) days of receiving a request for electronic transfer of payments from the Claimant unless the Claimant has already completed an on line electronic form provided by the carrier or employer.
 (3-23-22)

 b.
-The insurance carrier or self-insured employer may make compensation payments to the Claimant by electronic transfer to an account designated by the Claimant if the Claimant: (3-23-22)
+The insurance carrier or self insured employer may make compensation payments to the Claimant by electronic transfer to an account designated by the Claimant if the Claimant: (3-23-22)

 i.
-Requests in writing that payment be made by electronic transfer; (3-23-22) requests in writing that pupilient of induce of electronic transfer, (0 =0 ==)
+Requests in writing that payment be made by electronic transfer; (3 23 22)